 A series of crossing parallel lines that can be found as a component of the energy field of all objects.
 The ends of these lines are joined together so that energy can flow from one section of the grid to the other.
 Each grid type has different spacing and number of lines and the orientation of the lines are different.
 Each line is part positive and part negative in nature.
 The diagram shows one typical grid type in two-dimensional form.
 However, energy grids display themselves three-dimensionally and are therefore cubic in form (First observed by W. A. Gawn).

-Lines of dowsable energy which generally run straight, are 2-3m (6-9ft) wide at their central core, and often have further bands or edges to either side.
+Lines of dowsable energy which generally run straight, are 2-3m (6-9ft) wide at their central core (but can be much wider), and often have further bands or edges to either side.
 Influenced both in width and strength by lunar and solar cycles.
 They are often found at what are called sacred sites, but may also be encountered independently.
 They usually start or terminate at a Power Centre.

 Whilst energy leys are considered to be natural energy phenomena it is also thought that they can be created by the formation of structures and in some cases have been observed to appear after a structure is built and are drawn to the site as the result of human activity of a spiritual nature.